udacity/deep-learning/image-classification/README.md

 ## How is this repository different from [the original](https://github.com/udacity/deep-learning)?

 1. I added support for Floyds built-in cifar-10 dataset.
-If its presence is detected, it will be used, without a need to download anything. ([see commit](https://github.com/ludwiktrammer/deep-learning/commit/2e84ff7852905f154f1692f67ca15da28ac43149))
+If its presence is detected, it will be used, without a need to download anything. ([see the commit](https://github.com/ludwiktrammer/deep-learning/commit/2e84ff7852905f154f1692f67ca15da28ac43149), [learn more abut datasets provided by Floyd](http://docs.floydhub.com/guides/datasets/))

-2. I added a `floyd_requirements.txt` file, so an additional dependency is automatically taken care of. ([see commit](https://github.com/ludwiktrammer/deep-learning/commit/80b459411d4395dacf8f46be0b028c81858bd97a))
+2. I added a `floyd_requirements.txt` file, so an additional dependency is automatically taken care of. ([see the commit](https://github.com/ludwiktrammer/deep-learning/commit/80b459411d4395dacf8f46be0b028c81858bd97a), [learn more about `.floyd_requirements.txt` files](http://docs.floydhub.com/home/installing_dependencies/))

+3. I added a `.floydignore` file to stop local data from being uploaded to Floyd - which wastes time and may even result in a timeout ([see the commit](https://github.com/ludwiktrammer/deep-learning/commit/30d4b536b67366feef38425ce1406e969452717e), [learn a little about `.floydignore` files](http://docs.floydhub.com/commands/init/#description))

 3. I added this README